alex-b96/lotus/current-snapshot.md

 **LOTUS has successfully transitioned from a pure frontend prototype to having a working backend foundation with real user functionality.** The authentication system is production-ready, the database is properly designed and populated, users can now log in with real credentials, and **the poem submission system is fully functional with a moderation workflow**.

-The next phase involves building the admin moderation interface, completing the remaining CRUD operations for poems, and connecting the remaining UI components to the database.
-The foundation is solid and ready for rapid feature development.

 **Key Achievements:**
 - Real authentication works!
 Users can create accounts and log in with actual database verification.